The Chilling History of 15 Halloween Traditions

 To protect themselves from the potentially evil spirits that may appear during Samhain, the Celts wore animal skin costumes to hide in plain sight.
 If they looked like a fellow spirit, they believed, it would be safe to go outside.
 Later, a variant of souling called “guising” emerged in Scotland, in which children dressed up and asked neighbors for food or money in exchange for a song or poem.
 In nineteenth-century America, masked Halloween pranksters were harder to identify.
 Find out the secrets Halloween costume designers want you to know.

 In the early days of trick-or-treating, the goodies weren’t necessarily candy.
 After the end of sugar rationing in World War II, candy companies realized the money-making power of Halloween.
 The baby boom was in full effect, and suburban neighborhoods perfect for trick-or-treating were growing.
 Small, affordable candies became the thing to give, especially as the 1970s and ’80s led rise to fears of the dangers of homemade or unwrapped sweets.
 Mass-marketed, individually wrapped treats seemed the best way to keep kids safe.
 Today, the National Confectioners Association estimates 77 percent of Americans will purchase Halloween candy, spending $2.7 billion a year.
-Here are the best and worst Halloween treats for your teeth.
+Speaking of candy corn, here are some corny Halloween puns you need to learn.

 Although Halloween is associated with candy, most candy is not specifically associated with Halloween—except the ever-present candy corn.
 The love-it-or-hate-it sweet, with its seasonal stripes of yellow, orange, and white, was actually originally meant to look like corn kernels for chicken feed.
 Sounds appetizing, right?
 The confection was created by candy maker George Renniger in Philadelphia and first sold in 1898.
 Although not initially marketed for Halloween, candy corn’s harvest theme made it a perfect fit as trick-or-treating became more prevalent.
 Find out the most popular Halloween candy in every state.